Richie Sandoval

-Richard Sandoval (born 18 October 1960) is an American retired professional boxer and former Lineal and WBA Bantamweight Champion.
+Richard Sandoval (October 18, 1960 – July 21, 2024) was an American professional boxer and Lineal and WBA Bantamweight Champion.
 Sandoval was a silver medalist at the 1979 Pan American Games in Puerto Rico and was a U.S. Olympian during his amateur career.
-He's also the younger brother of title contender Alberto Sandoval.
+He was also the younger brother of title contender Alberto Sandoval.

 Early life

-Sandoval who is of Mexican descent was born in Pomona, California, a city famous in pugilistic circles as a hot-bed for young boxing prospects, including Shane Mosley.
+Sandoval who was of Mexican descent was born in Pomona, California, a city famous in pugilistic circles as a hotbed for young boxing prospects, including Shane Mosley.

 Sandoval's brother Alberto Sandoval was a popular bantamweight of the 1970s, who unsuccessfully challenged Carlos Zarate and Lupe Pintor for the world title.

 The young Sandoval met another future world champion, Alberto Davila, at Pomona boxing gyms.
 Eventually, they became friends, and they shared the burden of boxing's dangers later on in life.

 Amateur career

-He was a two-time National Golden Gloves Champion and from 1979–1980, Sandoval went on to win the National AAU Championship at Light Flyweight and then in the Flyweight division.
-Sanadoval qualified for the 1980 U.S. Olympic team but was unable to compete due to the 1980 Summer Olympics boycott.
+Sandoval was a two-time National Golden Gloves Champion and from 1979 to 1980, Sandoval went on to win the National AAU Championship at Light Flyweight and then in the Flyweight division.
+Sandoval qualified for the 1980 U.S. Olympic team but was unable to compete due to the 1980 Summer Olympics boycott.
 In 2007, he received one of 461 Congressional Gold Medals created especially for the spurned athletes.

 Professional career

 Richie Sandoval made his professional boxing debut on 5 November 1980, beating Gerardo Pedroza in Las Vegas, Nevada by a knockout in two rounds.
 He won his first ten fights by knockout, including two over fringe contender Javier Barajas.
-For his eleventh fight, Sandoval met Harold Petty, a boxer still fighting professionally at the age of 42 who challenged twice for world titles.
+For his eleventh fight, Sandoval met Harold Petty, a boxer who was still fighting professionally at the age of 42 and who challenged twice for world titles.
 On 28 January 1982, he outpointed the undefeated Petty over ten rounds, going on to seven more wins that year, including another ten-round points victory over Petty.

 Sandoval had five wins in 1983, the year in which his friend Davila won the WBC Bantamweight title by knocking out Kiko Bejines, who died days later.
 This introduced Sandoval to the darker side of boxing as he saw how hard it was for Davila to recover.